Pharmacy Surgery at Barnton Pharmacy

 The aim of the Pharmacy Surgery is to allow patients access to treatment for various common clinical conditions such as ear ache, a sore throat and chest infections from a community pharmacy.

 This exciting new service allows patients from Cramond Surgery to go straight to Barnton pharmacy for assessment and treatment by a highly skilled pharmacist.

 At the pharmacy, you will be assessed and examined if needed by one of the pharmacists who has had extra training on common clinical conditions and can also write prescriptions.

-As this is a pilot, it is currently only running on Monday and Wednesday mornings at Barnton Pharmacy.
 You do not need an appointment.
 If the pharmacist is already seeing someone, you may have to wait.

 Do I need to see a Doctor or a Pharmacist? (click here)

 Conditions suitable for Signposting to Barnton Pharmacy (click here)